-In fact, sacrificing the things that keep Muslims away from Allah s.w.t. should not be a practice only during Aidiladha, but throughout life as long as one wishes to be granted Heaven.
+In fact, sacrificing the things that keep Muslims away from Allah s.w.t. should not be a practice only during Aidiladha, but throughout life as long as one wishes to be granted access to Heaven.

 People can be forgetful, especially since Aidiladha is celebrated only once a year.
-Though they remember Prophet Ibrahim and his sacrifice, but the message behind it withers from time to time, hence Aidiladha becomes another celebration without meaning.
+Although they remember Prophet Ibrahim and his sacrifice, the message behind it withers from time to time, hence Aidiladha becomes another celebration without meaning.

 While it is true that Aidiladha is the second most important celebration in Islam after Aidilfitri, appreciating it for its beautiful sentiment can bring more than just contentment.